-Both play a number of very unusual instruments that extend the musical and sonic range available to them: bass, baritone and piccolo concertinas combining with a 10-string hardanger d'Amore fiddle and Dali-esque 5-string viola.
+Both play a number of very unusual instruments that extend the musical and sonic range available to them: bass, baritone and piccolo concertinas combining with 10-string hardanger d'Amore fiddles.

 Cormac Begley is a bass, baritone, treble and piccolo concertina player from a West-Kerry musical family.

 He is the founder of Airt and the award winning Tunes in the Church live concert series in Galway.
 In 2014, he received the Seán Ó Riada Award for concertina playing and his playing has been described as 'a masterclass in timeless musicianship' (****, Irish Times).